liujie40/data-exfil-detection/README.md

 ## Prerequisites

-Netflow data should be downloaded and stored in a Google cloud bucket.
+Netflow data should be downloaded and stored in bigquery.
 The data can be downloaded from https://csr.lanl.gov/data/2017/.

 ## Setup

 1. Clone this repo
-2. Run the pipeline.py to read the compressed netflow data and write it to bigquery
-3. Run the setup.sql script to get the netflow data on a device level
+2. Run the setup.sql script to get the netflow data on a device level

+## TODO
+* setup CI pipeline using github actions